Questions frequently asked by clients

 Every place in the world except Antarctica has native plants, and natives are always the best choice simply because native plants have evolved to thrive in their specific local environment.

-There is an essential California-ness to our local oak trees, just like there’s an essential Colorado-ness to aspens and an essential Michigan-ness to paper birches.
-Native plants give a garden a sense of place, a sense that if you woke up there, you’d be able to look around and accurately guess, based just on the plants, where you are.
+There is an essential California-ness to our majestic oak trees, just like there’s an essential Colorado-ness to aspens and an essential Michigan-ness to paper birches.
+Native plants give gardens a sense of place, a feeling that if you woke up there, you’d be able to look around and accurately guess, based only on the plants, where you are.

 -